About This Course

 Skills and Careers Information

 The Higher Diploma in Psychology is an entry level qualification (equivalent to a degree).
 Completion of the programme entitles graduates to membership of the PSI or BPS a prerequisite for most postgraduate training or research programmes.
 Clear and comprehensive information on postgraduate opportunities and career development may be found on these national society websites at www.psihq.ie or www.bps.org.uk.

-Candidates should normally have at least a Second Class Honours, Grade I degree in any subject.
+- Candidates should normally have at least a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8).

 - It may be necessary to limit numbers, and candidates will have to satisfy a Selection Committee at interview.
 Previous study of psychology, although not a requirement is highly advantageous